 The William D. Ford Federal Direct Loan Program provides loans for students and parents to help pay for the cost of a student's education after high school.
 The lender is the U.S. Department of Education rather than a bank or other financial institution.

-- Direct Subsidized Loans are for students with demonstrated financial need, as determined by the FAFSA.
-No interest is charged while a student is in school at least half-time.
+- Direct Subsidized Loans are for undergraduate students with demonstrated financial need, as determined by the FAFSA.
+No interest is charged while a student is in school at least half-time or during the grace period.
+The grace period is a period of time after a student graduates, leaves school or drops below half-time enrollment before repayment of loans must begin.

-- Direct Unsubsidized Loans are not based on financial need; interest is charged during all periods.
+- Direct Unsubsidized Loans are not based on financial need; interest is charged during all periods and are available to graduate and undergraduate students.

 - Direct Unsubsidized Loans for Graduate students not based on financial need.
 Interest is charged during all periods.